The Cider House Rules (novel)

 The Cider House Rules (1985) is a Bildungsroman by American writer John Irving that was later adapted into a 1999 film by Lasse Hallström and a stage play by Peter Parnell.
-Set in the pre– and post–World War II era, the story tells of a young man named Homer Wells growing up in an orphanage under the guidance of Dr. Wilbur Larch, an obstetrician and abortion provider.
+Set in the pre- and post-World War II era, the story tells of a young man named Homer Wells growing up in an orphanage under the guidance of Dr. Wilbur Larch, an obstetrician and abortion provider.
 It shows Homer's coming of age as he eventually sets off on his own.

 Plot

 Homer Wells is shown growing up in an orphanage where he spends his childhood trying to be "of use" as a medical assistant to director Dr. Wilbur Larch, whose history is told in flashbacks: After a traumatic misadventure with a prostitute as a young man, Wilbur turns his back on sex and love, choosing instead to help women with unwanted pregnancies give birth and then keeping the babies in an orphanage.

 He makes a point of maintaining an emotional distance from the orphans, so that they can more easily make the transition into an adoptive family, but when it becomes clear that Homer is going to spend his childhood at the orphanage, Wilbur trains the orphan as an obstetrician and comes to love him like a son.

 Wilbur's and Homer's lives are complicated by the abortions Wilbur provides.
 Wilbur came to this work reluctantly, but is driven by having seen the horrors of back-alley operations.
 Homer, upon learning Wilbur's secret, considers it morally wrong.

-As a young man, Homer befriends a young couple, Candy Kendall and Wally Worthington, who come to St. Cloud's for an abortion.
+As a young man, Homer befriends a young unmarried couple, Candy Kendall and Wally Worthington, who come to St. Cloud's for an abortion.
 Homer leaves the orphanage, and returns with them to Wally's family's orchard in Heart's Rock, near the Maine coast.
 Wally and Homer become best friends and Homer develops a secret love for Candy.
 Wally goes off to serve in the Second World War and his plane is shot down over Burma.
 He is declared missing by the military, but Homer and Candy both believe he is dead and move on with their lives, which includes beginning a romantic relationship.
 When Candy becomes pregnant, they go back to St. Cloud's Orphanage, where their son is born and named Angel.